27-31 October 2025 | Dublin, Ireland | ACM Multimedia 2025

 All workshop details, schedules, and updates can be found on our website.

-All accepted submissions will be included in the ACM MM proceedings.
-Authors of selected papers will be invited to present their work at the workshop.
+All accepted submissions will be invited to present their work at the workshop.

-A Best Paper Award will be presented to an outstanding submission, with the winner announced during the event.
+A Best Paper Award will be announced during the workshop.

 The workshop welcomes submissions on the following topics (but not limited to):